 The facilities of the Department of Art & Design are state of the art and completely up-to-date.
-Classrooms, labs, and studios are located in the Oakview building and all spaces are dedicated exclusively to Art & Design use.
+Classrooms, labs, and studios are located in Roncalli Hall on the second floor.

-The Mac Lab contains the very latest models of Macintoshes.
-The lab consists of twenty workstations, each a large screen Intel iMac.
+The Art & Design Deaprtment’s Macintosh Lab contains the very latest models of Apple iMacs.
+The lab consists of twenty newly installed workstations, each a large screen Intel iMac.
 All units are fully integrated into a single network and completely accessible to all students.
-All stations are loaded with the latest versions of all the programs that are the industry standards in Digital Design.
-In addition, there are workstations with specialized software for individualized tasks, plus four standard scanners, one 11 by 17 inch large format scanners, two professional quality large format Epson printers, wireless Wacom drawing tablets, and a dedicated wireless network.
+All stations are loaded with the latest versions of the Adobe Creative Cloud 2014, the industry standard in Digital Design.
+In addition, there are workstations with specialized software for individualized tasks, plus standard and large format scanners, two professional quality large format Epson printers, wireless Wacom drawing tablets, and a dedicated wireless network.
 The department has also added a complement of iPads that are available for use by students.

 Mobile Computing Program

 The new Adobe Digital Publishing Suite and mobile iOS devices have become an integral part of Digital Design at Sacred Heart University.
-While we encourage students to own their own mobile iOS devices, the department has a stock of iPads that are available to any student for their use in working in areas like iPad development and digital magazine design.
-In addition to all that, the department’s Mac Lab will transition to the Adobe Creative Cloud in the Fall of 2013 providing maximum access to all of Adobe’s software to any student through our Mac Lab.
+While we encourage students to own their own mobile iOS devices, the department has a stock of iPads that are available to any student for their use in working in areas like iPad development.

-There are four separate studios in the art building, each dedicated to a single purpose.
+There are five separate studios in the art building, each dedicated to a single purpose.

-The graphic design studio is dedicated to graphic design classes outside of the Mac Lab.
+The graphic design studios are dedicated to graphic design classes outside of the Mac Lab.
 The Department of Art & Design emphasizes learning the art of design beginning with fundamentals courses.
-The graphic design studio is used for discussions, lectures, critiques, and with the entire campus being wireless, it is a very popular spot to work while using your MacBook Pro (our current model), or any laptop computer in conjunction with the requisite hand skills required in graphic design.
+The graphic design studios are used for discussions, lectures, critiques, and with the entire campus being wireless, it is a very popular spot to work while using your MacBook Pro (our current model), or any laptop computer in conjunction with the requisite hand skills required in graphic design.

 The illustration studio is the dedicated studio for illustration and color theory.
 There are twenty work stations, a wall of flat files for storing your work, matting facilities, and, of course, music.
 For more than a decade students in illustration classes have produced work from this studio that has been accepted by the nation’s premier student illustration showcases: The Society of Illustrator's Shows in both New York and Los Angeles.